 'By studying forensic science, students officially learn how science is applied within the legal system,' explains Dr Shepherd.
 'Students are trained to become exceptional scientists, who are adaptable, inquisitive and able to transfer their skill set to a range of potential situations.'

-Key modules on the course include, 'Contemporary and advanced issues in forensic science', 'Substances of abuse', 'Major incident management', 'Fires and explosions' and 'DNA analysis and interpretation'.
+Key modules include, 'Contemporary and advanced issues in forensic science', 'Substances of abuse', 'Major incident management', 'Fires and explosions' and 'DNA analysis and interpretation'.

 'The programme has two main focuses,' says Dr Shepherd.
 'It teaches high level analytical and drug chemistry, alongside the management skills required to investigate incidents of varying severity, from small misdemeanours to national infrastructure disasters.'